Necessary Illusions

 Necessary Illusions: Thought Control in Democratic Societies is a 1989 book by United States academic Noam Chomsky concerning political power using propaganda to distort and distract from major issues to maintain confusion and complicity, preventing real democracy from becoming effective.
 The title of this book borrows a phrase from the writings of Reinhold Niebuhr.

 Nearly the entire first half of the book is based on Chomsky's five 1988 Massey Lectures on Canadian Broadcasting Corporation Radio from November 1988 and extends his and Edward S. Herman's propaganda model to a variety of new situations.
 The remaining appendices address criticisms of the work and provide additional detail.

-Synopsis and themes

-Chomsky argues that, in systems where the state cannot easily rule by force, ideological control becomes central.
-He analyzes ownership, advertising, sourcing, flak, and dominant ideology as filters shaping news production, and illustrates these dynamics with case studies on Central America, Indochina, elections, and “worthy vs. unworthy” victims.
-The appendices provide the detailed citations and media comparisons underlying the lectures’ claims.